nathancharlesjones/simulator-examples/README.md

 ## What is it?

-In [hardware\x86](https://github.com/nathancharlesjones/simulator-examples/tree/main/hardware/x86) you'll find 8 different ways to simulate a simple embedded system on your computer.
+In [hardware\x86](https://github.com/nathancharlesjones/simulator-examples/tree/main/hardware/x86) you'll find several different ways to simulate a simple embedded system on your computer.
 The embedded system we're simulating uses an accelerometer to control both the speed of a motor and the brightness of an LED.
 ```
 ┌─────────────┐  ┌──────────┐  ┌─────┐
 │Accelerometer├─►│          ├─►│Motor│